Skip to main content

 For the rates at which it is paid, see 1.
 If an employee does not qualify for SMP, she may well qualify for maternity allowance (see 3).

-Fathers are entitled to one week or two consecutive weeks' ordinary paternity leave, paid on the same basis as maternity pay, at or around the birth of the child, for the purpose of caring for the child or supporting the mother.
-Paternity leave must be taken within 56 days of the baby's birth (or placement in the case of adoptions) and be taken as a block of one or two weeks' leave.
+Fathers are entitled to two weeks' ordinary paternity leave (which can be taken together or separately), paid on the same basis as maternity pay, at or around the birth of the child, for the purpose of caring for the child or supporting the mother.
+Paternity leave must be taken within 52 weeks of the baby's birth (or placement in the case of adoptions).
 It cannot be taken before the baby has been born (or has been placed, in the case of adoption).

 Fathers, partners and parents-to-be also have the right to take unpaid time off work to attend up to two ante-natal appointments prior to the birth.